StackmateNetwork/cypherpost/README.md

 ### NOTE: MAC users will need to use Docker Desktop < v4.6 and disable gRPC File Sharing in Preferences for volume mounting to work.

+### NOTE: SETUP DEV ENVIRONMENT AS PRIVATE SERVER (PUBLIC SERVER WILL FAIL TESTS WITH 402:Payment Required).
+Tests for public server with payment is still under development.

 ```
 # setup dev compose environment
 cd ../../../../../compose